konratp/uchicago-data-visualization/proposal/proposal.md

 [www.sports-reference.com](www.sports-reference.com) in 2018 and
 wrangled by rgriffin.
 Until 1992, winter and summer games used to be held in the same year.
-Since 1992, both summer and winter games have been taking place in a 4-year cycle (an olympiad\!), resulting in winter games in 1994, summer in 1996, then again winter in 1998, and so on.
+Since 1992, both summer and winter games have been taking place in a 4-year cycle (an olympiad!), resulting in winter games in 1994, summer in 1996, then again winter in 1998, and so on.
 The data set contains rich information on worldwide participation in Olympic Games across yeas.
 We chose it because we’re interested in the Olympics,